 The years passed, and Harry and Luna stuck to their own family for the most part.
 They decided that they would use their time at Hogwarts to make friends, and just enjoy the years with their mother, father, and each other for now.

 The Lovegood family was very close.
-All of them may have been eccentric and strange, but they were bright and witty and loved to discover new things.
+All of them may have been eccentric and even considered strange, but they were bright and witty and loved to discover new things.
 In Estelle's and Xenophilius's relationship, Estelle was the calm and mature one, always there to remind her husband of the laws of physics or the law or to simply say 'no', such as when he had tried to make a furry orange suit to wear for her cousin's birthday party.

 The twin's relationship was different.
-The times Luna was the voice of reason echoed the times when Harry was the practical one; they were very balanced and usually good under pressure, such as one Christmas Eve when their father had though it a good idea to animate their Christmas tree to twirls a little, and it ended up chasing the all up and down the stairs, leaving shredding furniture and broken ornaments in its wake.
-It had been the twins, when their parents were clinging to Harry's ceiling swing to avoid the branches, who thought to lead the tree into the lake.
+The times Luna was the voice of reason echoed the times when Harry was the practical one; they were very balanced and usually good under pressure, such as one Christmas Eve when their father had thought it a good idea to animate their Christmas tree to twirl a little, and it ended up chasing the all up and down the stairs, leaving shredding furniture and broken ornaments in its wake.
+It had been the twins, when their parents were clinging to the children's ceiling swing to avoid the branches, who thought to lead the tree into the lake.
 (Presumably, it still laid there at the bottom, but none of them had ever checked.)

 Both Harry and Luna loved learning.
 They loved to read and explore and learn new things.
-Their motto was that they would believe anything they wished until it was proven not to be true, which made other magical children (on the rare times they saw them after Harry turned five) call them names, like Scary and Loony Lovegood, especially when they mentioned Nargles or Crumple-Horned Snorkacks or Gulping Plimpies or the like (for some reason, the other wizarding children didn't think these creatures were real).
+Their motto was that they would believe anything they wished to believe until it was proven not to be true, which made other magical children (on the rare times they saw them after Harry turned five) call them names, like Scary and Loony Lovegood, particularly if they mentioned Nargles or Crumple-Horned Snorkacks or Gulping Plimpies or the like (for some reason, the other wizarding children didn't think these creatures were real).
 The twins didn't really mind, however.
 They knew that one day they would make true friends who would appreciate them, but until then they at least had each other.